Anna-Bele/LLM_MCTS_Search/README.md

 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->

-# LLM-Guided MCTS for Compiler Optimization
+# REASONING COMPILER
+This is the official implementation of "REASONING COMPILER: LLM-Guided Optimizations for Efficient Model Serving" (NeurIPS 2025)
 In our project, we use TVM since it is an open source compiler stack for deep learning systems with [Apache-2.0](LICENSE) license.

 To run this repo, follow these steps: